pippinbarr/cart263-2020/slides/activity-raving-redactionist/activity-raving-redactionist.md

   - the _length in milliseconds_ of the interval

 1. Define an `update()` function at the bottom of your script and include a `console.log()` message in it that says something like "Update!"
-1. In the function called by "document ready" call `setInterval` with your `update` function and an appropriate interval time as arguments (500 milliseconds is probably reasonable)
+1. In your `setup` function call `setInterval` with your `update` function and an appropriate interval time as arguments (500 milliseconds is probably reasonable)

 Once this works, you'll see the "Update!" message repeating at the interval.